singhshivam215/heart_disease_detection/readme2.md

 import pandas as pd

 ###Output

-import numpy as np
+In [1]: import numpy as np
-import matplotlib.pyplot as plt import pandas as pd
+   ...: import matplotlib.pyplot as plt
+   ...: import pandas as pd